deannaji/Datacore/README.md

 ## Deliverables

 1. A publicly accessible link to the git repository (e.g. GitHub, Bitbucket, etc.)
+    * **Privacy note**: if you fork this repo, other candidates can see your account.
+If this is undesirable, then copy this to a new repo instead or use a new GitHub account.
-2. A publicly accessible link to the output of your build pipeline
+3. A publicly accessible link to the output of your build pipeline

 ## Helpful Tips

 1. Assume that all builds should be run on a *nix like operating system
 2. Assume that the underlying version control system is git
+3. Assume that each sub-folder project is independent and has no cross-dependencies
-3. Each language folder contains a `Makefile` with the same 4 make targets that should be run in the following order
+4. Each language folder contains a `Makefile` with the same 4 make targets that should be run in the following order
     1. `deps` - Install dependencies
     2. `test` - Run unit tests
-    3. `build` - Produce an artefact
+    3. `build` - Produce an artifact
-    4. `publish` - Simulate publishing a successfully built artefact to a package repository.
+    4. `publish` - Simulate publishing a successfully built artifact to a package repository.
-4. The README.md file in each language folder contains more detailed instructions for the various make targets and how to run them with the `make` command
+5. The README.md file in each language folder contains more detailed instructions for the various make targets and how to run them with the `make` command

 ## Free Build Services